buraksekili/dami-operator/README.md

 ## DamiDefinition CRD

-You can find one example DamiDefinition under [samplk delee](./config/samples/damidefinition.yaml) folder.
+You can find an example of DamiDefinition under the sample [sample](./config/samples/damidefinition.yaml) folder.

 ```yaml
 apiVersion: damigroup.dami.io/v1alpha1